 This year’s National Catholic Schools Week theme centers on community: “Catholic Schools: Communities of Faith, Knowledge, and Service.”
 The theme highlights the fact that St. Francis of Assisi Catholic School is not only a community within itself but is part of many other communities, including your family, our parishes, Bend, Central Oregon and our country.

-The theme also focuses on key elements of Catholic education: faith development, academic excellence and dedication to service.
+The theme also focuses on key elements of Catholic education: faith development, academic excellence, and dedication to service.
 These elements set Catholic schools apart from other educational options.
 They are why families make sacrifices to provide their children with a Catholic education.

 In the spirit of National Catholic Schools Week, we will be opening our 2017/18 school year registration for our current students and siblings.
 As a reminder, in order to show your commitment to St. Francis of Assisi School, you will need to register online through your family Sycamore account.
-Open registration to new families will begin on February 10, 2017, do not loose your child’s spot.
+Open registration for new families will begin on February 10, 2017, do not loose your child’s spot.
 Please utilize the “Refer a Friend” form to get tuition discounts, increase our enrollment, and share the good word of St. Francis of Assisi Catholic School!

 I am grateful every day for the teachers, staff, Advisory Council Members, Parents for St. Francis (PSF), parents and volunteers who make our school a success.
 National Catholic Schools Week is a good time for all of us to thank them for their dedication and service.

 The Christmas Season is a perfect time to reflect on our blessings.
-How blessed we are to have such caring, passionate community of students, families and staff at St. Francis of Assisi.
+How blessed we are to have such caring, passionate community of students, families, and staff at St. Francis of Assisi.
 For the generosity, efforts, time and reflection, it is our St. Francis Family that is the true blessing.
 Some of the blessings that St. Francis has brought to our community are listed below as well as some other important news!

 In the past weeks, St. Francis of Assisi students participated in the Box of Joy program, a Christmas gift campaign organized by Catholic schools, parishes and groups nationwide.
 By packing Boxes of Joy with toys and other gifts, our students blessed children suffering from extreme poverty by sharing the joy of Christmas and planting seeds of hope through the Gospel.
 This year we blessed 55 impoverished children in the Dominican Republic, Haiti, and Guatemala.

 Closer to home, St. Francis students helped to fill Parish Christmas Basket collections which provide food to over 100 needy families through the Christmas season.
-This year we put on an Empty Bowls Event, which for a first year reintroduction was very successful!
+This year we put on an Empty Bowls Event, which for a first-year reintroduction was very successful!
 We brought in $200 for St. Vincent De Paul and we fed 15 guests.
-Our garden has produced 406 pounds of produce that was donated to the St. Vincent De Paul Food Bank.
+Our garden has produced 406 pounds of produce that were donated to the St. Vincent De Paul Food Bank.
 Several of our classes have made visits to Stone Lodge and have written cards to the sick.
 In November, in celebration of St. Francis, we were able to donate about 1,500 pounds, of pet food to the Central Oregon Humane Society and $700 in cash to three local equine rescues.
-The community is blessed by the gift of stewardship that our St. Francis demonstrates.
+The community is blessed with the gift of stewardship that our St. Francis demonstrates.

 A huge thank you to our beloved Courtney Macias for organizing, creating great costumes, and rallying our families for a great time with donuts and hot cider at the Bend Christmas Parade.
 Thank you to Matt Cohen for driving the float and the use of his truck, trailer, and handcrafted chimney!
 It was because the of 43 enthusiastic students dressed as "Whoville" citizens that we won the Mayor’s Award, best entry by a youth group?
 Did you hear there was even a Grinch on site?
 You’ll have to guess ‘Who’ it was!

 Kids Night Out was a big hit for both the kids and the parents too.
 We had 39 kids come out for pizza and a movie in their Christmas PJs.
 We also enjoyed Christmas crafts and a little dance off too.
 PSF raised over $300 at the event.
 A few items were left behind and have been placed on the lost and found table.
 Father Jose decided after meeting with our staff and selected Advisory Council members that he wanted to secure a principal for several years to provide stability to the school and parish.
-I feel grateful that Father offered me a multiple year contract, which I accepted, with the vision of on-going stability in the administration and revitalization of the school back to a full blown pre-K thru 8th grade educational institution.
+I feel grateful that Father offered me a multiple year contract, which I accepted, with the vision of on-going stability in the administration and revitalization of the school back to a full blown pre-K thru 8th-grade educational institution.
 I am truly thankful for all of the support and encouragement the staff, parents, and community have given me at St. Francis over the last year and a half and will to continue my efforts in making St. Francis the most sought after private school in all of Central Oregon.

 We have hired a new Spanish teacher, Ana Torres.
 She is currently working towards her degree in education and is very involved in the Spanish Ministries and Religious Education Department.
 She came highly recommended by Daniel Gutierrez and Father Jose.
 I truly believe she will be a great addition to our team!